Uncertainty Quantification for Multi-level Models Using the Survey-Weighted Pseudo-Posterior: Introduction

-We demonstrate this challenge of being in an asymptotic range for some parameters and not for others by using a simple group-level random effects model, motivated by variance decomposition approaches to model intersectionality effects on health outcomes \cite{10.1093/aje/kwae121}.
+We demonstrate this challenge of identifying which parameters can be reasonably approximated by a normal distribution and which cannot through a simple group-level random effects model.
+In particular, we are motivated by variance decomposition approaches to model intersectionality effects on health outcomes \citep{10.1093/aje/kwae121}.
 We consider a two-level generalized linear mixed model.
 In particular, we consider a logistic regression with fixed effects and random intercepts indexed by groups within the population.

+This will be our main analysis model, which we will evaluate through simulation and on a large scale complex survey.

-For applications such as intersectionality, we have groups $j$ defined by stratifying the population intro groups based on crossing several demographic variables.
+In the intersectionality setting, we have groups $j$ defined by stratifying the population by crossing several demographic variables.
 We need reliable estimates of both the global parameters $\beta$ and $\sigma_\alpha$ as well as the group level estimates $\alpha_j$ to produce marginal estimates of prevalence for each group $j$ averaged over the covariate values $X_{ij}$.
-We also wish to approximate the variance contribution comparing total variation to that coming from between group variation \citep{goldstein2002}.
+Reliable estimates of $\beta$ will provide estimates for the main effects or `single' group effects.
+Reliable estimates for the group level estimates $\alpha_j$ will provide insights into how different the groups is from the sum of its main effects.
+For example a person with a combination of race, gender, and sexual orientation have a different expected outcome than is predicted by simply combining separate (fixed) effects from race, gender, and sex.
+We also wish to approximate the variance contribution, comparing total variation in the outcomes to the contribution coming from between group variation \citep{goldstein2002}.

-In Section \ref{sec:sandwich}, we review the motivation behind the survey-weighted pseudo-posterior and a post-processing `sandwich' adjustment to the posterior variance.
-In Section \ref{sec:implement}, we compare different implementation options for estimating and applying such an adjustment.
-We then compare these approaches in a simulation study and a motivating example for the National Survey on Drug Use and Health (Section \ref{sec:results}).
+In Section \ref{sec:sandwich}, we review the motivation behind the survey-weighted pseudo-posterior and a post-processing sandwich adjustment to the posterior variance.
+In Section \ref{sec:implement}, we compare different implementation options for the automating such an adjustment.
+We then compare these approaches in a series of simulation studies (Section \ref{sec:sims}).
+We then apply our methods to the National Survey on Drug Use and Health (Section \ref{sec:NSDUH}).
 We conclude in Section \ref{sec:discuss} with a discussion.
+Additional results are included in the Appendices.